Qatar corruption scandal at the European Parliament: Investigation, raids and arrests

-Acting on the investigation, on 9 December 2022, Belgian police executed 20 raids at 19 different addresses across Brussels in connection with the conspiracy and made eight arrests across Belgium and Italy.
-The homes and offices of the suspects were searched, including offices within the premises of the European Parliament buildings in Brussels.
-In line with the Belgian Constitution, the President of the European Parliament, Roberta Metsola, was required to return from her home in Malta to be present for the search at the properties of Eva Kaili and Marc Tarabella who held diplomatic immunity as MEPs.
+On 9 December 2022, acting on the investigation, Belgian police conducted 20 raids at 19 different addresses across Brussels in connection with the conspiracy, resulting in eight arrests across Belgium and Italy.
+The homes and offices of the suspects were searched, including offices within the European Parliament buildings in Brussels.
+As required by the Belgian Constitution, the President of the European Parliament, Roberta Metsola, had to return from her home in Malta to be present during searches of the properties of Eva Kaili and Marc Tarabella, both of whom who held parliamentary immunity as MEPs.

-The first arrest occurred at Sofitel hotel at Place Jourdan in Brussels where investigators arrested Eva Kaili's father, Alexandros.
-Investigators found a suitcase with "several hundred thousand euros" on his person as he attempted to flee.
-Investigating judge Michel Claise deemed the arrest in flagrante delicto– or caught in the act.
-This led to Kaili losing her diplomatic immunity, which had thus far prevented investigators raiding Kaili's property.
-Kaili's property was subsequently searched.
-Around a dozen police officers as well as judge Claise searched her apartment and arrested Kaili.
-Kaili did not resist, but she was "in a state of shock and confusion, crying and terrified" according to reports.
-Kaili was then interrogated for more than five hours.
+The first arrest took place at Sofitel hotel at Place Jourdan, Brussels, where investigators arrested Eva Kaili's father, Alexandros.
+He was found with a suitcase containing "several hundred thousand euros" while attempting to flee.
+Investigating judge Michel Claise deemed the arrest in flagrante delicto, or caught in the act, which resulted in Kaili losing her parliamentary immunity, enabling investigators to search her property.
+Around a dozen police officers, along with judge Claise, searched Kaili's apartment, where she was subsequently arrested.
+According to reports, Kaili did not resist but appeared "in a state of shock and confusion, crying and terrified."
+She was then interrogated for more than five hours.

-Included in the raids were locations linked to Antonio Panzeri, an Italian former MEP.
-Upon searching his home, police found a large quantity of cash in his "well-stocked safe".
-At the same time investigators raided the offices of the international NGO Fight Impunity, an organisation set up to promote the fight against impunity for serious violations of human rights and crimes against humanity, of which Panzeri is the president.
+The raids also targeted locations connected to Antonio Panzeri, an Italian former MEP.
+During a search of his home, police found a large quantity of cash in his "well-stocked safe".
+Simultaneously, investigators raided the offices of the international NGO Fight Impunity, an organisation founded to promote the fight against impunity for serious human rights violations and crimes against humanity, where Panzeri served as president.